 At Deep Sea Port

-BLASTING will start the week of June 15th and continue until November.
+BLASTING will start start on the week of mid-July and continue until September.
 Like last year, a safety area of 500 m for blasting will be set up.

 Tower Arctic will make sure that no one is in the 500 perimeter zone.
 The Blaster will give 12 blows of a horn to notify the blast ignition.
 The Long horn blow afterwards will let you know that the zone is safe again.